Plant Profile Part Sun, Full Shade

 Highlights

 If you live in the Mid-Atlantic and have a large shady spot, this might be the plant for you.
 Celandine poppies cover themselves in bright yellow flowers in the early spring and bloom again in the late fall.
 They are easy to grow, short—perfect for borders—and stay green throughout the summer.
-A full-proof flower to plant and adore, year after year.
-Scroll down for planting tips.
+A foolproof flower to plant and adore, year after year.
+Scroll on for planting tips.

 Celandine Poppies are plants native to North America.
 This means they have happily grown without human intervention for thousands of years.